BarnaTB/StackOverflow-lite/README.md

 * [Flask](http://flask.pocoo.org/) - Web microframework for Python
 * [Virtual environment](https://virtualenv.pypa.io/en/stable/) - tool used to create isolated python environments
 * [pip](https://pip.pypa.io/en/stable/) - package installer for Python

-## Deployment

-The UI pages are live on [github pages](https://barnatb.github.io/StackOverflow-lite/) and the python app is hosted on [heroku](https://stackoverflow-lite1.herokuapp.com/).
-They, however, have only been tested with Google Chrome and Mozilla Firefox so **no** assurance of perfomance in any other browser can be given.

 ## Built With